 Beard oil can make your skin a little too oily when the skin produces more sebum than usual.
 The solution?
 Choose a non-greasy and light beard oil that won’t clog your pores.
 Apply it sparingly.

-Beard Oil Benefits and Side Effects (Bottom Line)
+Beard Oil Uses and Side Effects

 Beard oil can have some amazing benefits for your beard.
 But it also has some potential side effects that you should be aware of.
 So, ensure to choose the right beard oil, and don’t forget to run a patch test 🙂